TjMott/TjMott.Writer/README.md

 I use the [Chromium Embedded Framework (CEF)](https://github.com/chromiumembedded) to create a browser frame which hosts the Quill editor.
 A Nuget package called [CefGlue](https://github.com/OutSystems/CefGlue) provides the bridge between the application's main C# logic and the editor's JavaScript/JSON.

 Using an HTML/JS editor inside an embedded Chromium frame might seem pretty weird, and it definitely wasn't my first choice.
 I'd have preferred a pure C# document editor.
-But I wasn't able to find anything out there that fit my needs and was cross-platform, nor was I ready to invest the time to write my own editor control.
+But I wasn't able to find a cross-platform option that fit my needs, nor was I ready to invest the time to write my own editor control.
 I played with Quill and it fit all my needs, hence the weird mashup of C#/.NET and HTML/JavaScript with Chromium glue.

 There are a few other Nuget dependencies which you can find in the .csproj file.
 Stuff like SQLite, font enumeration, creating Word .docx files, and extracting zip/tar.gz files.